 The proposed solar farms are one initiative designed to help meet this ambitious goal and will play a role alongside other projects including hydro-power stations and the transition of Melbourne Water’s car fleet to zero emissions vehicles.

-- February - June 2019: Soil pit construction works
+- February - late 2019: Soil pit construction works

 - Mid 2019: Submission of Tenders